-The KSZ8842-series of 2-port switches includes PCI and non-PCI CPU interfaces, and are available in 8/16-bit and 32-bit bus designs (see Ordering Information).
-This datasheet describes the KSZ8842M-series of non-PCI CPU interface chips.
-For information on the KSZ8842 PCI CPU interface switches, refer to the KSZ8842P datasheet.
+The KSZ8862M is 2-port switch with non-PCI CPU interface and fiber support, and is available in 8/16-bit and 32-bit bus designs (see Ordering Information).
+This datasheet describes the KSZ8862M non-PCI CPU interface chip.

-The KSZ8842M is the industry's first fully managed, 2-port switch with a non-PCI CPU interface.
+The KSZ8862M is the industry's first fully managed, 2port switch with a non-PCI CPU interface and fiber support.
 It is based on a proven, 4th generation, integrated Layer-2 switch, compliant with IEEE 802.3u standards.
-Also an industrial temperature grade version of the KSZ8842, the KSZ8842MVLI, can be ordered (see Ordering Information).

-The KSZ8842M can be configured as a switch or as a low-latency (\leq 310 nanoseconds) repeater in latency-critical, embedded or industrial Ethernet applications.
-For industrial applications, the KSZ8842M can run in half-duplex mode regardless of the application.
+For industrial applications, the KSZ8862M can run in half-duplex mode regardless of the application.